leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 effects on the environment, either assigning attributes to objects in the environment, defining notation, or declaring instances of type classes, as described in [Chapter Type Classes](./type_classes.md).
-Most of these commands have global effects, which is to say, that they remain in effect not only in the current file, but also in any file that imports it.
+Most of these commands have global effects, which is to say, they remain in effect not only in the current file, but also in any file that imports it.
 However, such commands often support the ``local`` modifier, which indicates that they only have effect until